mbonell/hello-world-tempest-plugin/README.rst

     $ testr list-tests | grep hello_world_tempest_plugin

-   This command will show you the complete list of the test cases inside the plugin.
+   This command will show your complete list of test cases inside the plugin.

-2. You can run the test cases by name or running the set name that they use as decorator using testr (Tempest) or Rally:
+2. You can run the test cases by name or running the set names that they used as decorator through testr (Tempest) or Rally:

    .. code-block:: bash